Cecco Angiolieri: Biography

-Cecco Angiolieri was born in Siena in 1260, son of Angioliero, who was himself the son of Angioliero Solafìca who was for several years a banker to Pope Gregory IX; his mother was Lisa de' Salimbeni, from one of the noblest and most powerful Senese family.
+Cecco Angiolieri was born in Siena in 1260, son of Angioliero, who was himself the son of Angioliero Solafìca, who was for several years a banker to Pope Gregory IX; his mother was Lisa de' Salimbeni, from one of the noblest and most powerful Senese families.

-In 1281 he was with the Guelphs of Siena who were besieging their Ghibelline fellow citizens in the Torri di Maremma, near Roccastrada, Tuscany, and he was fined many times for deserting the battlefield without permission.
+In 1281, he was with the Guelphs of Siena who were besieging their Ghibelline fellow citizens in the Torri di Maremma, near Roccastrada, Tuscany, and he was fined many times for deserting the battlefield without permission.
 He was fined again on 11 July 1282 for violating the curfew of Siena, signalled by the third ringing of the commune bells.
 Cecco was fined again in 1291 under similar circumstances.

-He fought with the Florentines against Arezzo in 1288 and it is possible that this was where he met Dante.
-His Sonnet 100, dated between 1289 and 1294 seems to confirm that the two knew each other, since Cecco refers to a person (a mariscalco) whom they both knew personally ("Lassar vo' lo trovare di Becchina, / Dante Alighieri, e dir del 'mariscalco'").
-Around 1296 he left Siena to go into exile for political reasons.
-We can deduce from Sonnet 102 (from 1302 to 1303), addressed to Dante who was already in Verona, that during this period, Cecco was in Rome ("s'eo fatto romano, e tu lombardo").
+He fought with the Florentines against Arezzo in 1288, and it is possible that this was where he met Dante.
+His Sonnet 100, dated between 1289 and 1294, seems to confirm that the two knew each other, since Cecco refers to a person (a mariscalco) whom they both knew personally ("Lassar vo' lo trovare di Becchina, / Dante Alighieri, e dir del 'mariscalco'").
+Around 1296, he left Siena to go into exile for political reasons.
+We can deduce from Sonnet 102 (from 1302 to 1303), addressed to Dante, who was already in Verona, that during this period, Cecco was in Rome ("s'eo fatto romano, e tu lombardo").
 We do not know whether his exile from Siena from 1296 to 1303 was interrupted.
 The sonnet also shows a definitive break between Cecco and Dante ("Dante Alighier, i' t'averò a stancare / ch'eo so lo pungiglion, e tu se' 'l bue" – "Dante boy, I'll simply wear you out: / since I'm the cattle-prod that drives your ox.").
-Unfortunately most of the poetic material relating to Dante has been lost: their poetic dispute, as well as their possible earlier relationship which then deteriorated.
+Unfortunately, most of the poetic material relating to Dante has been lost: their poetic dispute, as well as their possible earlier relationship, which then deteriorated.

-In 1302 Cecco had to sell off his vineyard to one Neri Perini del Popolo di Sant'Andrea for seven-hundred lire, and this is the last information that is available from Angiolieri's lifetime.
+In 1302, Cecco had to sell off his vineyard to one Neri Perini del Popolo di Sant'Andrea for seven hundred lire, and this is the last information that is available from Angiolieri's lifetime.

-From a later document (25 February 1313) we know that five of his children (Meo, Deo, Angioliero, Arbolina and Sinione- another daughter, Tessa, had already left the household) renounced their inheritance because the estate was too far in debt.
+From a later document (25 February 1313), we know that five of his children (Meo, Deo, Angioliero, Arbolina and Sinione- another daughter, Tessa, had already left the household) renounced their inheritance because the estate was too far in debt.
 It is therefore possible to assume that Cecco Angiolieri died in Siena around 1310, perhaps between 1312 and the beginning of 1313.

 Works

-There are about 110 sonnets attributed to Angiolieri (including some twenty of dubious provenance), which pick up the goliardic tradition and the tradition of poesia giocosa, and which, using colorful and realistic expressions, were impudent and light-heartedly blasphemous.
+There are about 110 sonnets attributed to Angiolieri (including some twenty of dubious provenance), which pick up the goliardic tradition and the tradition of poesia giocosa, and which, using colourful and realistic expressions, were impudent and light-heartedly blasphemous.